-The results of recent meta-analysis showed favourable clinical signal on the response rate after adding metformin to chemotherapy in the breast cancer treatment [16].
-Breast cancer patients receiving chemotherapy have been shown to experience better therapeutic responses with use of metformin [16].
+The results of a recent meta-analysis showed favorable clinical signal on the response rate after adding metformin to chemotherapy in the breast cancer treatment [16].
+Breast cancer patients receiving chemotherapy have been shown to experience better therapeutic responses with the use of metformin [16].

-Comedication of metformin with various oncological drugs showed significant sinergism in different cancer types [17].
-Metformin activated AMPK causing inhibition of mTOR and also reduced protein kinase B (PKB = Akt) causing inhibition of the phosphatidylinositol 3 Disclosure of anticancer effects in the tested non-oncological marketed drug combinations may be the first step to finding effective, cheap and immediately applicable treatment for tumors.
+Comedication of metformin with various oncological drugs showed significant synergism in different cancer types [17].
+Metformin activated AMPK, causing inhibition of mTOR and also reduced protein kinase B (PKB = Akt), causing inhibition of the phosphatidylinositol 3 (PI3)/Akt/mTOR and various pathways (RAS/RAF/MAPK/ ERK), reducing transcription, protein synthesis, and proliferation [17].

+Disclosure of anticancer effects in the tested non-oncological marketed drug combinations may be the first step to finding effective, cheap and immediately applicable treatment for tumors.